xdnw/archive/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE.
 See LICENSE.